International Student Information

 - School Transcripts

 - Communicate verbally in English at a conversational level

-- Submit a personally written essay entitled, “My Favorite Subject”
+- Submit a personally written essay entitled, “My Favorite School Subject”

 - Standardized test results from TOFEL or SLEP